Last Updated on August 21, 2023

 Any kind of human contact with these horses can be lethal for them and possibly you.
 While they may appear docile, they are incredibly territorial and fiercely protective.

 Things to Know Before Seeing the Horses (50 Feet and No Feeding!)

 The most important thing to remember once you find the wild horses is that you must remain 50 feet away from the horses at all times.
 Note that we took all of these photos from our vehicle with a zoom lens.

 DO NOT attempt to feed them.
 Tragically one of the Outer Banks wild horses choked and died in 2020 from an apple.

 Another horse nearly died in 2021 on a piece of trash and unfortunately now cannot return to the wild after having medical intervention.

 Please remember to keep your distance and don’t feed the horses, so they (and you!) can stay safe.

 The easiest way to see the horses is to live or stay in Corolla or Carova Beach, in the areas past the 4X4 beach access.
-The horses will not roam into the main part of town, so keep that in mind when booking.
+The wild horses in Outer Banks, North Carolina do not roam into the main part of town, so keep that in mind when booking.

 If you do stay in the area that requires a 4X4 to access, you’ll see them strolling through neighborhoods, yards, or chomping on the grass in the mornings before heading to the beach to beat the afternoon heat.

-If you have a 4-wheel-drive vehicle, you can also drive along the beach to find them.
+If you have a 4-wheel-drive vehicle, you can also drive along the North Carolina Coastline to find them.